JobService/job-service/job-service-db/README_functions.md

 # Types of functions

-There are 2 types of functions and procedures that we currently use: internal and public.
+There are 2 types of functions and procedures that we currently use: _internal_ and _public_.

 The internal function's name (or procedure's name) should start with 'internal_'.
 Ex: `internal_has_dependent_jobs()`.
 Its filename should start with 'R__internal__'.
 Ex: `R__internal___hasDependentJobs.sql`